Dow sinks 1,600 as coronavirus cases rise, deflating optimism

 "We think the recovery is largely underway, but there is still some considerable uncertainty on the path we have ahead," Ripley said.
 "If we see some more follow-on of people coming back to work and consumer sentiment picking up, that will be a positive sign for a faster recovery."

 Anxious investors shifted more money into government bonds Thursday, sending yields broadly lower.
 The yield on the 10-year Treasury yield slid to 0.66% from 0.74% late Wednesday, a big move.
-Last Friday it briefly rose above 0.90%.
+Last Friday it briefly rose above 0.90%, and it started the year at 1.92%.

 The Labor Department said Thursday that about 1.5 million people applied for U.S. unemployment benefits last week, another sign that many Americans are still losing their jobs even as the economy begins to gradually reopen.
 The latest figure marked the 10th straight weekly decline in applications for jobless aid since they peaked in mid-March when the coronavirus hit hard.
 Still, the pace of layoffs remains historically high.